Search this site

 GPU Flocking

-This project was my final project for an intermediate graphics and animation programming.
+This project was a continuation of my final project for an intermediate graphics and animation programming.
 Our goal was to create an environment with fish that were flocking and make it look like a painting via a kuwahara filter.

 Platform